 Litchfield National Park

-At just over an hour from Darwin, Litchfield National Park is adventure friendly with waterfalls and waterholes, bushwalks, four-wheel drive tracks, birds and wildlife.
+At just over an hour from Darwin, Litchfield National Park is jam-packed with waterfalls and waterholes for lazing about in.
+It’s the place to go exploring by taking some of the gorgeous bushwalks or head off the beaten path on a four-wheel drive track.
+You will see beautiful birds and an abundance of amazing wildlife.
 Litchfield is great as a day trip or there are camping grounds if you want to stay longer.

 Read more: Why you must visit Litchfield National Park

 Emerald Springs is much more than just a roadhouse.
-The Bent Bull Bar and Grill will see you well-catered for at breakfast, lunch and dinner.
-Emerald Springs is one of my favourite places to stop for breakfast!
+The Bent Bull Bar and Grill in Emerald Springs is one of my favourite places to stop for breakfast!

 Adelaide River is a great place to stop for lunch.
-The Adelaide River Hotel serves the best ‘buffalo burgers’ in the Territory and is well worth the visit.
+The Adelaide River Hotel serves the best ‘buffalo burgers’ in the Territory.
 It’s also an opportunity to pay homage to ‘Charlie the buffalo’ the co-star in the infamous movie “Crocodile Dundee” with Paul Hogan.
 Charlie is stuffed and the main attraction at the Adelaide River bar.

 Further south, the historical gold mining town of Pine Creek is a great little town to visit.
 Small gold finds are still found in the area which makes it a popular stop for fossickers so consider staying a few nights and trying your luck.
-Check out the historical museum to learn more about the Pine Creek’s gold rush days.
+Check out the historical museum to learn more about the Pine Creek’s gold rush days of the Northern Territory.

 Edith Falls (Leliyn) is one of the prettiest water falls and swimming holes in the area.
-Stop off for a swim if you have time.
-Its a great place to spend a few days and chill out by doing a few bush walks.
-Make sure you visit the secluded Sweetwater pool.
+Stop off for a swim or if you have time, its a great place to spend a few days and chill out.
+There are plenty of bush-walking trails and make sure you visit the secluded Sweetwater pool.

 The township of Katherine – stay a few days